August 18, 2026

-Safe processing and disposal of healthcare waste is a vital part of the health economy; as the health needs of an ageing population grow, the quantity of healthcare waste is likely to grow too.
+Safe processing and disposal of healthcare waste is a vital part of healthcare waste management; as the health needs of an ageing population grow, the quantity of healthcare waste is likely to grow too.
 This must be managed sustainably as part of society’s commitment to minimise the environmental impact of our activities and so reduce climate change.

-Drawing on the input of industry experts and health service waste managers, we have identified how different parts of the waste management process could change to support a significant reduction in the healthcare sector’s carbon emissions relating to the disposal of clinical waste.
+Drawing on the input of industry experts and health service waste managers, we have identified how different parts of the healthcare waste management process could change to support a significant reduction in the healthcare sector’s carbon emissions relating to clinical waste disposal.

 Minimising the quantity of waste